• Skip to primary navigation

 • Start, the circuit first by gathering all the circuit parts.

-• Then start with Q1 2N3906 collector pin is connected to the junction of inductor L1, base of Q2 and cathode of D1 diode.
+• Then start with Q1 2N3906 collector pin connected to the junction of inductor L1 and base of Q2 and cathode of D1 diode.

-• Cathode is connected to junction to inductor L1 and collector of Q1, base of Q2 and resistor R3.
+• Now D1 diode anode connected to ground and cathode connected to junction to inductor L1 and collector of Q1, base of Q2 and resistor R3.

-• Inductor L1 one side goes to Q1 collector and cathode of D1 and other side goes to anode of LED.
+• Also, inductor L1 one side goes to Q1 collector and cathode of D1 and other side goes to anode of LED.

 • LED anode goes to inductor and cathode goes to ground.